n400peanuts/M2-maskedprimingBilinguals/readMe.txt

+# Overview
+This repo contains data and analysis scripts of the paper submitted to JML by Eva Viviani and Davide Crepaldi

+# Projects description
+#### L2 form priming turns into morphological facilitation with growing proficiency ####

 This experiment is a masked morphological priming on L1-Italian, L2-English bilinguals.
 Data were collected between November 2016 and September 2017, and consists of 81 participants.
 Each of them completed in addition to the masked priming: